numerical-semigroups/ideal-class-monoid/README.md

 The notebook [ideal-class-monoid](https://github.com/numerical-semigroups/ideal-class-monoid/blob/main/class-monoid.ipynb) contains the necessary code (written using the [GAP](https://www.gap-system.org/) package [numericalsgps](https://gap-packages.github.io/numericalsgps/)), together with some examples extracted from the first manuscript.
 The notebook [isomorphism-ideal-class-monoid](https://github.com/numerical-semigroups/ideal-class-monoid/blob/main/isomorphism-ideal-class-monoid.ipynb) contains examples for the second manuscript.

+This [slides](https://pedritomelenas.github.io/slides-imns-2024) contain a presentation on this topic at [IMNS2024](https://imns2024.uca.es/).

 You can run this repo via [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/numerical-semigroups/ideal-class-monoid/HEAD)

 ## Apéry sets and the ideal class monoid of a numerical semigroup